 Are you constipated?
 Here’s how to know…and how to treat it, naturally

 If you experience constipation, you know how miserable it can feel.
 And it’s a lot more common than you might expect: according to the GI Society of Canada, chronic constipation affects as many as 30% of us in Canada.
 That’s a lot of unhappy bellies, and one of the reasons I wrote an entire cookbook on gut health.

-How do you know if you’re constipated?
+But how do you know if you’re constipated?
 Why does constipation occur?
 And what can you do to treat it naturally?
 Does it have anything to do with gut health nutrition?
-Let’s take a peek at how I approach constipation in my nutrition practice.
+Let’s take a peek at how I approach constipation in my practice as a registered dietitian.

 Are you constipated?